 The University of Massachusetts System Office of Technology Commercialization and Ventures (OTCV) recently announced the recipients of their 2021 grant awards which include UMass Dartmouth faculty members.
-Professor Sukalyan Sengupta (Civil & Environmental Engineering), Professor Amit Tandon (Mechanical Engineering), and Assistant Professor Steve Zanganeh (Bioengineering) each received an OTCV grant for their innovative research proposals.
+Professor Sukalyan Sengupta (Civil & Environmental Engineering), Professor Amit Tandon (Mechanical Engineering) each received an OTCV grant for their innovative research proposals.

 The OTCV awards invest in faculty research and development projects that lead to further investment, workforce training, and job creation opportunities within the Commonwealth.

 Professor Sukalyan Sengupta (Civil & Environmental Engineering) received an award for his project “Resource Recovery from Spent Lithium-Ion Batteries (LIBs).”
 According to Sengupta, spent LIBs contain valuable metals in the cathode (principally Lithium, Cobalt, Nickel, and Manganese) which need to be recovered and reused.
 Conventional LIB recovery processes based on pyro-metallurgy, hydrometallurgy, and biohydrometallurgy suffer from serious drawbacks including high energy usage, high concentration of corrosive and toxic chemicals, and low Li recovery rate.